 - A company controlled and governed entirely by its Members – its customers.

 - Always acts for the benefit of the Members.

 - Members pay contributions into the mutual fund based upon the risks they bring.

 - The Mutual will pay all ‘expected’ (predictable) claims from the mutual fund with an insurance protection programme providing protection against the ‘unexpected’, which may arise from a particularly large individual loss or an aggregation of losses.

-- Members own any surpluses’, not shareholders.
-Surplus can only be used for the benefit of members or as the Members may agree
+- Members own any surpluses’ as there are no external shareholders.
+Surplus can only be used for the benefit of Members or as the Members may agree.

-- The Rules of the Mutual dictate that all claims are paid on a discretionary basis and based on the Member’s Protection Wording.
-The Board also has the discretion to pay for any losses, costs or expenses excluded by the Rules or the terms of the Member’s Protection.
+- The Rules of the Mutual dictate that all claims are paid on a discretionary basis.
+In practice, claims are settled in accordance with the Member’s Protection Wording although the Board also has the discretion to pay for any losses, costs or expenses excluded by the terms of the Member’s Protection.